axvr/archive/2025/atria/wiki/rationale/hosted.md

 BEAM is bad at numeric computation and copies data between processes.
 The latter is the biggest issue; I believe the combination of a faster VM and persistent immutable data structures will easily be able to significantly outperform BEAM in every aspect.
-Every other guaranatee that Erlang/OTP and BEAM provide can be implemented a top of the JVM or CLR and should be reasonably straightforward as I intend to severely limit (and wrap) the VM capabilities directly available to programs written in my language to achieve
+Every other guarantee that Erlang/OTP and BEAM provide can be implemented a top of the JVM or CLR and should be reasonably straightforward as I intend to severely limit (and wrap) the VM capabilities directly available to programs written in my language to achieve